 The International Student Certification of Finances (PDF) form must be submitted on or before November 15 for Early Decision I applicants, January 5 for Early Decision II applicants and February 1 for Regular Decision applicants.

 To facilitate processing, please send the completed International Student Certification of Finances and all supporting documentation as one multi-page PDF to firstname.lastname@example.org.

 What are the minimum scores for the TOEFL and IELTS exams?

-For the TOEFL, we expect to see scores above 600 on the written exam, 250 on the computerized version and 100 or higher on the internet-based test.
+For the TOEFL, we expect to see scores above 600 on the written exam and 100 or higher on the internet-based test.
 For the IELTS, the minimum score on the Academic Test is 8.
 We will not accept the General Training IELTS, as it does not test any academic skills.

 Will my chances of admission be affected if I apply as an international student seeking financial aid?